Introduction

 Ensure Regulatory Compliance in Software Testing

-- Develop a Compliance Checklist: A comprehensive checklist should be created, encompassing all relevant regulations, such as HIPAA and FDA guidelines.
+- Develop a compliance checklist: A comprehensive checklist should be created, encompassing all relevant regulations, such as HIPAA and FDA guidelines.
 This checklist must be utilized at each evaluation phase to ensure that all requirements are systematically addressed.

 By incorporating adherence evaluations into the medical software testing assessment process, developers can significantly reduce risks and guarantee that their applications fulfill the required legal criteria.
 Additionally, 66% of organizations are expected to use purpose-built technology to manage compliance risk in 2025, emphasizing the technological aspect of compliance management.